Don’t overpay for gas in Auburn: Analysis shows most expensive station - NewsBreak

 Don’t overpay for gas in Auburn: Analysis shows most expensive station

-(AUBURN, AL) Gas prices vary across the Auburn area, with some registering significantly above the average.
+(AUBURN, CA) If you’re paying more than $4.41 for gas in the Auburn area, you could be getting a better deal.

-If you choose the most expensive station in the area, you could be paying as much as an extra $0.30 per gallon, according to an analysis by GasBuddy Sunday.
+Depending on where you fill up, you could be losing as much as $0.76 per gallon, according to an analysis by GasBuddy on Sunday.

-The most expensive gas in the city Sunday registered at Exxon, at 1791 Shug Jordan Pkwy.
+The most expensive gas in the city Sunday registered at Shell, at 13210 Lincoln Way.

 |Regular